 Limitations of TKR & PKR

-However, as the prosthesis is not a perfect replacement for a natural knee, you will have to avoid high-impact activities such as jumping or running, which places excessive stress on the knee.
+As the prosthesis is not a perfect replacement for your natural knee, you will have to avoid participating in high-impact activities such as jumping or running that will place excessive stress on the knee.

 More Information on Knee Replacement

 You should inform your doctor of any medications you are currently taking, for example aspirin, or any known drug allergies you may have.